JosephSamela/elasticsearch-jquery-example/readme.md

 # Elasticsearch Jquery Example

-Dead simple example to POST and GET data from Elasticsearch using jquery!
+The web is a wild place with no instruction manual.
+Some say querying a database is the job of servers.
+I say it’s every-man-for-himself.
+There ain’t no model-view-controller gonna hold me down.
+Here’s a dead simple example to POST and GET data from Elasticsearch using jquery - directly from the browser.
+Live dangerously.🌵☠️⚡

 ## Usage